 Approach thou like the rugged Russian bear,

 The armed rhinoceros or the Hyrcan tiger --

 Take any shape but that, and my firm nerves

 Shall never tremble.
 Or be alive again,

 And dare me to the desert with thy sword.

 If trembling I inhabit then, protest me

 The baby of a girl.
 Hence, horrible shadow!

 Unreal mockery, hence! -- Why so, being gone,

 I am a man again. -- Pray you, sit still.

 Lady.
-You have displaced the mirth,

-Broke the good meeting with most admired disorder.
+You have displaced the mirth, Broke the good meeting with most admired disorder.

 Macbeth.
 Can such things be,

 And overcome us like a summer's cloud,

 Without our special wonder?
 You make me strange,

-Even to that disposition that I owe,
+Even to the disposition that I owe,

 When now I think you can behold such sights

-And keep the natural ruby of your cheeks

-When mine is blanched with fear.
+And keep the natural ruby of your cheeks When mine is blanched with fear.

 Ross.
 What sights, my lord?

 Lady.
 I pray you, speak not.
 He grows worse and worse.

 Question enrages him.
 At once, good night.

-Stand not upon the order of your going,

-But go at once.
+Stand not upon the order of your going, But go at once.

-Lennox.
-Good night, and better health

-Attend his majesty.
+Lenox.
+Good night, and better health Attend his majesty.

 Lady.
 A kind goodnight to all.

+Exit Lords.
+150

 Macbeth.
 It will have blood, they say.

-Blood will have
+Blood will have blood.

-blood.

 Stones have been known to move, and trees to speak.

-Auguries and understood relations have,
+Augurs and understood relations have,

-By maggot-pies and choughs and rooks, brought forth

-The secretest man of blood. -- What is the night?
+By maggot-pies and choughs and rooks, brought forth The secret'st man of blood. -- What is the night?

 Lady.
 Almost at odds with morning, which is which.

 Macbeth.
 How say'st thou, that Macduff denies his person

 At our great bidding?

 Lady.
 Did you send to him, sir?
+160

 Macbeth.
-I hear it by the way --
+I hear it by the way -- but I will send.

 There's not a one of them but in his house

 I keep a servant fee'd.
-But I will send.

-I will tomorrow -- and betimes I will --
+I will tomorrow --

-To the weird sisters.
+And betimes I will -- to the weyard sisters.

-More shall they speak -- for now I am bent to know,
+More shall they speak -- for now I am bent to know, 165

 By the worst means, the worst.
 For mine own good

 All causes shall give way.
 I am in blood

 Stepped in so far that, should I wade no more,

 Returning were as tedious as go o'er.

-Strange things I have in head that will to hand,
+Strange things I have in head that will to hand, 170

 Which must be acted ere they may be scanned.

 Lady.
 You lack the season of all natures, sleep.

 Macbeth.
 Come, we'll to sleep.
 My strange and self abuse

 Is the initiate fear that wants hard use.

 We are yet but young in deed.
+175

+Exeunt.